andrewrowe/software-guild-portfolio/README.md

 Dependency Injection - Ninject used to switch between mock/real data repositories.
 Dapper - Used to map data from our database onto our models in C#.
 Microsoft Identity - Controlled views displayed and permissions based on user role.
-Entity Framework - Used to implement Microsoft Identity on our database (Enable-Migrations, Add-Migration, Update Database).
+Entity Framework - Used to implement Microsoft Identity on our database from our code (Enable-Migrations, Add-Migration, Update Database).